dualself/boekhouden/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- This project theme is licensed under the MIT License - see the [LICENSE](https://github.com/BlackrockDigital/startbootstrap-resume/blob/gh-pages/LICENSE) file for details.